 For children ages 2-7.

-This book’s initial release date is in honor of the author’s friend, who passed away in 2013 due to complications with diabetes.
+This book’s initial release date is in honor of my late friend, who passed away in 2013 due to complications with diabetes.
 For this reason, 10% of profits from all sales of this book will go to the JDRF (jdrf.org) to help find a cure for type 1 diabetes.
 Through buying this book, you change one child’s life with a story and another child’s life with a donation.

 I’m currently trying to get this book approved for the Accelerated Reader program, and that’s a lot easier to do when it’s suggested by teachers and librarians.
 If you’re associated with a school and would like to offer your recommendation, please visit my front page and follow the link to the Renaissance Learning website.
 All the information you’ll need is provided with the link. 🙂